TimeBank Promise

 Some people worry that if they use equity release, their family will be forced to sell the home when they pass away.

-While it is true that the loan must be repaid upon your death or when you move into long-term care, the sale of the property is typically managed by your estate.
+While it is true that a lifetime mortgage loan must be repaid upon your death or when you move into long-term care, this can be done by using other funds (if that is an option for your heirs).

 Myth #12: Equity Release Plans Are the Same for Everyone